-With a few simple, totally doable tips and tricks, you’ll know how to cook scrambled eggs perfectly every time.
+With a few simple, totally doable tips and tricks, you'll learn how to make the best American scrambled eggs.
 This everyday food can be good, or — with no extra work — it can be great.
 Why not make it great?
-Psst…Basics are wonderful, but if you want to get a little more festive, try our peppers and onions scrambled eggs or migas.

 Why we love this recipe